-Rahimullah Yusufzai, a Pakistani journalist known for his in-depth stories about the Taliban and other extremist groups, aptly argues, "Call it infiltration, or what you will, but the LeJ has succeeded in recruiting Baloch, once considered quite secular."48 According to reliable media accounts in Pakistan, LeJ training camps were run in the second half of the 2000s from Mastung and Khuzdar in Pakistan.49
+Rahimullah Yusufzai, a Pakistani journalist known for his in-depth stories about the Taliban and other extremist groups, aptly argues, "Call it infiltration, or what you will, but the LeJ has succeeded in recruiting Baloch, once considered quite secular."48 According to reliable media accounts in Pakistan, LeJ training camps were run in the second half of the 2000s from Mastung and Khuzdar in Pakistan.49 b There is still some speculation that Shahab al-Muhajir is a Pakistani, Afghan, or even a Tajik per some sources and that the name (with the addition of al-Muhajir, meaning immigrant/refugee) is an attempt to hide his local roots.
+See "Andrabi claims new Daesh leader is a Haqqani member," Ariana News, August 4, 2020.

-The fact that many LeJ (and LeJA) militants have been able to

-The author is grateful to Baluch-American journalist Siraj Akbar for helping him understand these nuances.
+The fact that many LeJ (and LeJA) militants have been able to c The author is grateful to Baluch-American journalist Siraj Akbar for helping him understand these nuances.
 The framing, however, is the author's.
 Author interview, Siraj Akbar, December 2020.